Bystroushaak/voice_keyboard/README.rst

 Just my toy project / attempt to use speech recognition on the iOS as a keyboard for my linux PC.

-Use Shelly SSH client on the phone to connect to your server and run
+Use [Shelly SSH client](https://itunes.apple.com/us/app/shelly-ssh-client/id989642999?mt=8) (yes, you have to use this, others use different buffering techniques so text can't be transported in realtime) on the phone to connect to your server and run

 ::